cloudfoundry/bosh-azure-cpi-release/docs/advanced/load-balancer-backend-configuration/README.md

       default_backend_pool_type: ip
 ```

-After creating the VM, the CPI adds its private IPv4 address and virtual network ID to `router-pool`.
+After creating the VM, the CPI adds every non-empty private IPv4 address on its primary NIC, together with the virtual network ID, to `router-pool`.
 For a dual-stack VM, use `backend_pool_name_v6` to select the IPv6 pool:

 ```yaml
 load_balancer: